onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 based on the schematics defined in this document.
 In version 1.0, following aspects of commands are modeled as YAML schematics:

-* Basic Command information
+* Software product/service information

 * Command line arguments

 * Command outputs

-* Software product information

-* REST API details
+* Command execution details like HTTP, SNMP (profiles)

-* Command usage
+* Command usage and samples

 open_cli_schema_version
 -----------------------
-OCLIP considers any YAML file with first line having the following entry as proper template.
+OCLIP considers any YAML file with first line having the following entry as OCS template.

     open_cli_schema_version: 1.0